AirdroperUA/AirOS-docs/content/integrations/hardware/required/control-computer/index.md

 ### Custom Computers

-With the introduction of the ArduSub system and compatibility with major operating systems, users are building their own topside computer systems, usually into ruggedized travel cases.
+With the introduction of the ArduPlane, ArduRover, ArduSub system and compatibility with major operating systems, users are building their own topside computer systems, usually into ruggedized travel cases.
 A high brightness screen (>1000 nits) is installed in the lid and the computer components are located into the remainder of the case.

 Below is an example of such a case from Blue Link: